SKH-TMS/MultiUser-LoginSystem/README.md

 - Navigation bar is common for all users
 - Home page is also common for all user

+### Version 1 (v1)

+- Navigation bar is different
+- Home page is also common for all user

 ## How to Run:

 - Open folder for any version